michalis0/ML_dataiku/Day 1/README.md

 <img width="400" alt="image" src="https://github.com/michalis0/ML_dataiku/assets/28807066/64d0e84d-877d-4bed-84bf-35addd09c6e1">

+Until the account is created you can watch this nice that [showcases various features of Dataiku.](https://youtu.be/-amc9iVauuE).
+<br><br>

 With the account is created, create a new project.
 This is done by:
 - Clicking on the **"New Project"** button - **"Blank Project"**